 So there you have it.
 Let's get cooking, I'm getting hungry talking about all this good food.
 Enjoy!

-1. In a pot make the stock by adding the chicken, the onion scraps, celery scraps, the carrots and 5-6 cups of water and bringing it just to the boil.
-Simmer over medium low heat so it stays just at or below a very slow boil for about 45 minutes or until you think it's done.
+1. Add the chicken, onion, celery, carrots, peppercorns and water to a pot large enough to hold everything.
+Place it over medium high heat and bring it just to the boil.
+Simmer over medium low heat so it stays just at or below a very slow boil for about 45 minutes.
 Remove the pot from the heat and let it cool down a bit, maybe about 30 minutes.
 This cool down is not absolutely necessary but I think it helps make the stock richer.
-Onion scraps should include the skins as long as they are undamaged and the celery scraps should absolutely include leaves.

-2. While the chicken is cooling, preheat the oven to 375.
-Cut the sausages in half lengthwise and place face down on a rack over a sheet pan.
+1. Preheat the oven to 375° F. Cut the sausages in half lengthwise and place face down on a rack over a sheet pan.
 Bake in the oven until they're crisp.
-This may take 15 to 30 minutes and you can decide how crisp you want them to be.
+This may take 15 to 60 minutes and you can decide how crisp you want them to be.
 I like them to be like bacon and don't worry if they look like they are dried out a bit, they will come right back to life when you add them to the stock and they won't bring all that fat into the dish.
 Just don't burn them and you will be fine.

-7. Add 2 c of the stock, the chicken and the sausage to the pot and stir.
+6. Add the stock to the pot and stir.

-9. Cook uncovered over medium low heat so you maintain a slow simmer until the rice is cooked and the liquid is absorbed.
-If it gets too dry and the rice is not cooked add some more of the stock.
+8. Cook uncovered over medium low heat so you maintain a slow simmer until the rice is cooked and the liquid is absorbed.
+If it gets too dry and the rice is not yet cooked, add some more of the stock.
 You want this to be somewhat on the dry side and that's about all I can say.
 Moe would have to tell you the rest.
-When it's done add a handfull of chopped parsley and stir that in.
+When it's done add a handful of chopped parsley and stir that in.